-The Spitz Music Trust was awarded charitable status in December 2013, having been born out of former music and arts venue The Spitz.
+The Spitz was awarded charitable status in December 2013, having been born out of former music and arts venue The Spitz.
 Located in the old Spitalfields Market, The Spitz enjoyed a successful 11 years building a formidable reputation for excellence and innovation.
 Unfortunately the market’s renovation meant closure and the loss of one of London’s best loved venues.

-On closing the doors for the very last time Director Jane Glitre speculated what music older people in the local area were listening to, and from this came research, arranging gigs in many unusual spaces and ultimately The Spitz Music Trust.
+On closing the doors for the very last time Director Jane Glitre speculated what music older people in the local area were listening to, and from this came research, arranging gigs in many unusual spaces and ultimately The Spitz Charitable Trust.